Import Chargebee Data to Google Sheets

 - We don’t need any authentication, so leave that as None.

-- Create a new tab, give it a name, and click ‘Set’ to use that tab as your data destination.
+- Create a new tab, give it a name, and click ‘Set current’ to use that tab as your data destination.

 - Name your request and click Run.
 A moment later you’ll see subscription details populate the Chargebee Subs tab in your Google Sheet:

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):

 PART 5: HANDLE PAGINATION